Completed all the crypto challenges by 7:33:08 into the CTF and got a bunch of

 model.eval()

-image_set = torchvision.datasets.CIFAR10(root='./static/images', train=False, download=True)# ------------------ Model goes here ------------------ ## Get a random image and show it to the userdefgen_img():
+# Get a random image and show it to the user

-curr_image, label = image_set[random.randint(1,len(image_set))]
+curr_image, label = image_set[random.randint(1, len(image_set))]

 resize_images = transforms.Compose([transforms.Resize(256),